acquia/blt/INSTALL.md

 ## <a href="creating-new"></a>Creating a new project with BLT

-The following high-level steps will be required to generate a new, fully functioning site using BLT:

-1. Ensure your native OS meets minimum requirements
-1. Create a new project and add acquia/blt as a composer dependency
-1. Generate and modify configuration files for your new project
-1. Build your new project’s dependencies
-1. Setup a local *AMP stack
-1. Install Drupal locally via BLT

-### Generate and modify configuration files

-1. Create a new empty directory for your project.
+1. Create a new empty directory for your project and initialize it as a new Git repository.

   ```
   mkdir myproject
   cd myproject
+  git init
   ```
 1. (optional) Globally install pretissimo for parallelized composer downloads: